acando/alfresco-listmanager/README.md

 If you want to report a bug please create a new [issue](https://github.com/acando/alfresco-listmanager/issues)

 ### Contributions
 Contributions are welcome.
-Clone the project, implement the change/feature and submit a github [pull request](https://github.com/acando/alfresco-listmanager/pulls).
+Clone the project, implement the change/feature and submit to github [pull request](https://github.com/acando/alfresco-listmanager/pulls).